Clinton sees NATO deal on Turkey Patriot missiles

-PRAGUE (Reuters) - Secretary of State Hillary Clinton is hopeful NATO allies will agree this week on stationing Patriot missiles in Turkey to defend against possible Syrian attacks, senior U.S. officials said.
+PRAGUE, Dec 3 (Reuters) - U.S. Secretary of State Hillary Clinton hopes NATO allies will reach a deal this week on stationing Patriot missiles in Turkey to defend against possible Syrian attacks, senior U.S. officials said.

-She also reiterated a warning against any attempt by the Syrian government to use its chemical weapons stockpile against the rebels, calling this was a “red line” that would prompt U.S. action.

-Turkey, which has formally asked NATO to help it bolster its air defenses, is a big supporter of rebels fighting in a 20-month-old uprising to oust Syrian President Bashar al-Assad.
+Turkey, which has made a formal request to NATO to help it bolster its air defences, is a big supporter of rebels fighting to oust Syria’s President Bashar al-Assad.

-It has repeatedly scrambled jets along the countries’ joint border and responded in kind when shells from the conflict have crashed inside Turkey, underlining fears Syria’s civil war could spread to destabilize the region.
+It has repeatedly scrambled jets along the countries’ joint border and responded in kind when shells from the conflict have landed inside Turkey, underlining fears Syria’s 20-month-old revolt could spread to destabilise the region.

 “We’re all positively considering (the request),” a senior State Department official said, briefing reporters en route to Europe, where Clinton started a regional trip with a stop in Prague.